scalawithcats/scala-with-cats/src/pages/case-studies/validation/check.md

 We could attempt to build some kind of `ErrorMessage` type that holds all the information we can think of.
 However, we can't predict the user's requirements.
-Instead let's *let the user specify what they want*.
+Instead let's let the user specify what they want.
 We can do this by adding a second type parameter to `Check`:

 ```tut:book:silent